-All hazardous substances required for the project shall only be bought on to site after Synergy approval, taking into account the degree of risk involved and the operational and economic effects of substitution with less hazardous materials.
+All hazardous substances required for the project shall only be bought on to site after SCEE Electrical approval, taking into account the degree of risk involved and the operational and economic effects of substitution with less hazardous materials.

 A hazardous materials register will be maintained by the HSE Advisor.
-Safety Data Sheets (SDS) for hazardous materials stored in the place of work will be maintained on site.
+Access to Safety Data Sheets (SDS) for hazardous materials used will be maintained on site.

 SCEE shall utilise ChemAlert to maintain its compliance with hazardous substances.
-There will be a manifest of dangerous goods maintained at the entry gate for emergency services personnel, along with SDS of the substances concerned.
+There will be a manifest of dangerous goods maintained at the entry gate for emergency services personnel, along with SDS of the substances concerned, should manifest quantities of dangerous goods be exceeded.